The Ultimate Guide to Natural Pain Relief: Safe and Effective Alternatives to NSAIDs, Opioids, Steroids, and Pain Injections

 Epitalon — Cellular Repair, Longevity & Inflammatory Support

-Epitalon supports cellular repair by helping maintain telomere function and repair oxidative stress damage—making it helpful for:
+Epitalon supports cellular repair processes by influencing telomere maintenance and reducing oxidative stress.
+It may be helpful for:

 Chronic inflammation

-While not a rapid pain-relieving peptide, Epitalon works in the background to improve repair signals, mitochondrial health, and biological aging—all of which influence chronic pain patterns.
-(22)
+While Epitalon is not a rapid pain-relief peptide, it supports mitochondrial health, repair signaling, and biological aging—all of which influence chronic pain patterns over time (22).

 Herbs, Nutrients & Natural Compounds That Reduce Pain and Inflammation